Orieus/WeakLabelModel/README.md

                         Gamma probability parameter
   -i N_IT, --n-iterations=N_IT
                         Number of iterations of Gradient Descent.
-  -e METHOD, --method=METHOD
+  -e MIXING_MATRIX, --mixing-matrix=MIXING_MATRIX
-                        Method to generate the matrix M.One of the following:
+                        Method to generate the mixing matrix M.One of the
-                        IPL, quasi_IPL, noisy, random_noise, random_weak
+                        following: IPL, quasi-IPL, noisy, random_noise,
-  -t METHOD2, --method2=METHOD2
-                        Method to impute the matrix M.One of the following:
-                        Mproper
+                        random_weak

 ```